nbran3/Portfolio/MarketingAnalytics/READme.md

-Portfolio of data science projects that involve Marketing
+Folder of data science projects that involve Marketing